Atomistic mechanisms of dynamics in a two-dimensional dodecagonal quasicrystal: Methods

-Furthermore, the mean-squared displacement (MSD) serves as a standard method to probe the dynamics of materials.
-It typically quantifies the average displacement of a particle within the system as a function of time, expressed as,
+The mean-squared displacement (MSD) serves as a standard method to probe the dynamics of materials.
+The MSD normally quantifies the average displacement of a particle within the system as a function of time, expressed as,

-However, in 1D and 2D systems, long-range thermal fluctuations in positional ordering, as described by the Mermin-Wagner fluctuations \cite{Mermin1966}, can pose challenges for accurately measuring real dynamics.
-These fluctuations manifest as appreciable effects, as the system size imposes a cutoff on the maximum wavelength \cite{Illing2017,Vivek2017,Li2019}.
+However, in 1D and 2D systems, long-range thermal fluctuations in positional ordering occurs, as described by the Mermin-Wagner fluctuations \cite{Mermin1966}, can pose challenges for accurately measuring the ``real" dynamics of two-dimensional materials.
+These fluctuations manifest as appreciable effects, as the simulation system size imposes a cutoff on the maximum wavelength of these fluctuations\cite{Illing2017, Vivek2017, Li2019}.
+Mitigating the finite-size effects when studying dynamics in the 2D dodecagonal quasicrystal system is especially important when using periodic boundary conditions.
+To address this problem, we also employ a modified method by calculating the ``cage-relative MSD'' (CR-MSD) in place of the standard MSD:

+In this context, the second term in Eq.~(\ref{eq:6}) represents the center of mass of the cage, which is derived from the positions of the $N_i$ nearest-neighbors of the central particle $i$.
+This approach helps to mitigate finite-size effects and allows for a more accurate assessment of dynamics in the 2D dodecagonal quasicrystal system.

-We should caution that our calculations employ periodic boundary conditions, an assumption that can greatly influence the estimated melting temperature and dynamics of crystalline materials.
+We also caution that our calculations employ periodic boundary conditions, an assumption that can greatly influence the estimated melting temperature and dynamics of crystalline materials.
 The use of periodic boundary conditions is adopted based on the optimist assumption that this should reduce finite size effects and give results more consistent with bulk materials of primary practical interest.
 In crystalline materials, this assumption can admittedly lead to difficulties because the normally higher mobility at the boundaries of the material serves to initiate melting near the thermodynamic melting temperature $T_m$.
-The apparent melting temperature of a crystalline material simulated by periodic boundary conditions is often about 20 $\%$ higher than the equilibrium melting temperature and corresponds to temperature at which the superheated crystal becomes unstable, the homogeneous melting temperature \cite{Zhang2013}.
-We recognize that "superheating" might also be an issue in quasi-crystalline materials also, but in the present exploratory study we consider the simpler case of quasi-crystalline material with periodic boundary conditions.
+The apparent melting temperature of a crystalline material simulated by periodic boundary conditions is often about 20 $\%$ higher than the equilibrium melting temperature at which real materials with structure defects melt.
+The former corresponds to temperature at which the superheated crystal becomes unstable, the homogeneous melting temperature \cite{Zhang2013}.
+We recognize that ``superheating" might also be an issue in quasicrystalline materials, but in the present exploratory study we consider the simpler case of quasicrystalline material with periodic boundary conditions.

-Mitigating the finite-size effects when studying dynamics in the 2D dodecagonal quasicrystal system is especially important when using periodic boundary conditions.
-To address this problem, we also employ a modified method by calculating the ``cage-relative MSD'' (CR-MSD) in place of the standard MSD: \begin{widetext}